 Stay gold, Ponyboy.
 Bell Biv DeVoe, now you know.
 Yo, Slick, blow.

 I'm also good at making instant judgments of people, cleaning hairball stains from carpet, converting oxygen to carbon dioxide, insulting people, flattering people in a decidedly fake way that they never realize is actually fake, fixing computer problems, making vegetarian versions of "real" food, visualization and spatial relations.
 Oh, and not to toot my own horn, but I'm getting pretty good at dwarf tossing.

 I do have a favorite TV show of all time: Twin Peaks.
 I love Star Trek, in its various incarnations.
 I find Dr. Who to be too family friendly, but I loved its spinoff, Torchwood.
 Although I watch Elementary, it's just to pass the time until the next season of Sherlock, which is brilliant.
 Speaking of brilliant, The Eric Andre Show is, at times, the most brilliant thing on television.
-Let's see, I also watch Archer, Ray Donovan, Hemlock Grove, Black Mirror and Tosh.0.
-I am also secure enough in my intellectual and academic credentials that I will admit that I enjoy some reality TV: 90 Day Fiance and, particularly, Vanderpump Rules, which is fantastically addictive.
+Let's see, I also watch Archer, Ray Donovan, Westworld, John Oliver, Veep, Black Mirror and Tosh.0.
+I am also secure enough in my intellectual and academic credentials that I will admit that I enjoy some reality TV: Vanderpump Rules ties with Westworld for best TV show of all time.